tastyminerals/nn_search2/README.md

 ![4](http://i.imgur.com/32otmrf.png)

-There is also a separate POS-tagger for batch processing one or more text files.
+There is also a separate POS-tagger for batch processing of one or more text files.

 ![5](http://i.imgur.com/eVlfpg8.png)